-The NuEVI is a valve instrument MIDI wind controller heavily based on Nyle Steiner's MIDI EVI.
-While as far as possible being true to the playing aspects of the original, efforts have been made to take it further when it comes to ease of adjustment and setup.
+The NuRAD EWI is a woodwind instrument MIDI wind controller based on the RAD EWI that Nyle Steiner built for saxophone and EWI player Michael Brecker back in 2004.
+This was a special side-by-side version of the MIDI EWI (that became the prototype for the Akai EWI4000s).
+The NuRAD combines this radical form factor with the functionality of the Berglund Instruments NuEVI, with a menu system for ease of adjustment and setup.
 It is also able to send MIDI over USB, in addition to the standard DIN MIDI, making it easier to use with computers and tablets.